panoptic-labs/docs/docs/panoptic-protocol/liquidations.md

 The liquidation bonus for liquidating an account is determined by two factors: i) the distance between the strike and ii) the current price and the in-the-money amount

-If is worth revisiting the figure shown in the [Margin](/docs/panoptic-protocol/margin) page, where the size of the bonus and the amount of loss incurred by the protocol is highlighted.
+It is worth revisiting the figure shown in the [Margin](/docs/panoptic-protocol/margin) page, where the size of the bonus and the amount of loss incurred by the protocol is highlighted.

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';